 You should be concerned as soon as your child starts complaining about foot and leg pain!
 Let me emphasize that foot and leg pain in children is never normal, and you must take action if you want to avoid bigger problems int the future.

-Parents!
-Please be aware of the most common signs that your child may not be wearing the correct pair of shoes for a sport specific activity:
+Parents please be aware of the most common signs that your child may not be wearing the correct pair of shoes: